OpenDDS/OpenDDS/docs/devguide/run_time_configuration.rst

   .. prop:: ResendPeriod=<sec>
     :default: ``30``

-    The number of seconds that a process waits between the :ref:`SPDP participants announcements <spdp>`.
+    The number of seconds that a process waits between the :ref:`SPDP participant announcements <spdp>`.

   .. prop:: MinResendDelay=<msec>
     :default: ``100``

-    The minimum time in milliseconds between :ref:`SPDP participants announcements <spdp>`.
+    The minimum time in milliseconds between :ref:`SPDP participant announcements <spdp>`.

   .. prop:: QuickResendRatio=<frac>
     :default: ``0.1``

-    Tuning parameter that configures local :ref:`SPDP participants announcement <spdp>` resends as a fraction of the resend period.
+    Tuning parameter that configures local :ref:`SPDP participant announcement <spdp>` resends as a fraction of the resend period.

   .. prop:: LeaseDuration=<sec>
     :default: ``300`` (5 minutes)

-    Sent as part of the :ref:`SPDP participants announcement <spdp>`.
+    Sent as part of the :ref:`SPDP participant announcement <spdp>`.
     It tells the peer participants that if they don't hear from this participant for the specified duration, then this participant can be considered "not alive".

   .. prop:: LeaseExtension=<sec>